pirate/sites-using-cloudflare/README.md

-# sites-using-cloudflare
+# Sites affected by Cloudflare's #Cloudbleed HTTPS traffic leak
 List of domains affected by the [CloudBleed HTTPS traffic leak](https://blog.cloudflare.com/incident-report-on-memory-leak-caused-by-cloudflare-parser-bug/).
 Original vuln [thread](https://bugs.chromium.org/p/project-zero/issues/detail?id=1139) by Google Project Zero.

+## Impact

+Passwords, private messages, API keys, and other sensitive data were leaked by cloudflare to random requesters between these dates: **2016-09-22 - 2017-02-18 **.
+Data may be cached by search engines, or collected by random adversaries over the past few months.

+ "The greatest period of impact was from February 13 and February 18 with around 1 in every 3,300,000 HTTP requests through Cloudflare potentially resulting in memory leakage (that’s about 0.00003% of requests), potential of 100k-200k paged with private data leaked every day" -- [source](https://news.ycombinator.com/item?id=13719518)

+## What should I do?

-Check your password managers and change passwords on these affected sites.
+Check your password managers and **change all your passwords**, especially those on these affected sites.
+Rotate API keys & secrets, and confirm you have 2-FA set up for important accounts.
 Theoretically sites not in this list can also be affected (because an affected site could have made an API request to a non-affected one), so to be safe you should probably change all your important passwords.

 **Submit PR's to add domains that you know are using cloudflare**